 Run ? ×

-Type the name of a program, folder, document, or Internet resource, and Windows will open it for you.
+Type the name of a program, folder, document, or Internet resource, and Windows will open it for yo u.

-Open: D:\AirNavi.exe
+Open: D:\Setup.exe

-OK Cancel Browse
+OK Cancel Brow /se

-- Don't plug in your wireless USB client yet!
-Install the drivers first. - Insert the AirNavigator CD into the CD-ROM drive of your computer.
+- Insert the AirNavigator CD into the CD-ROM drive of your computer.
 The AirNavigator Setup Wizard should launch automatically. - To launch the AirNavigator Setup Wizard manually, click Start, then Run.
-Type "D:\ AirNavi.exe", where D is the drive letter assigned to your CDrom. - Click OK to launch the wizard.
+Type "D:\ Setup.exe", where D is the drive letter assigned to your CDrom. - Click OK to launch the wizard.